 Cheese is a fantastic ingredient that gives flavor and texture to anything you pair it with.
 Dough, in particular, becomes incredibly delicious when enriched with cheese.
 Pillsbury crescent rolls are not an exception here, so hesitate to add some cheese in the middle of the triangle before rolling it.

-Besides cheese, you can also add olives, some deli meat, or mushrooms to enhance the flavor of your Pillsbury crescent rolls.
+Besides cheese, I also sometimes add olives, some deli meat, or mushrooms to enhance the flavor, and it works like a charm.

 How to Make Pillsbury Crescent Rolls Flaky?